 I’ve been using electronics with my horns since I began playing.
 I originally used hardware-based electronics until I became fed up during a tour in England in the summer of 2005.
 Carrying the 150 plus lb. box of gear on cabs, planes and trains got old very quickly.

 I now use a laptop running software I author in Max/MSP from Cycling 74.
-I wrote a paper about my transition from hardware to software for the 2007 Spark Festival of Electronic Music at the University of Minnesota, Minneapolis.
+I wrote a paper about my transition from hardware to software for the 2006 Spark Festival of Electronic Music at the University of Minnesota, Minneapolis.
 The paper is titled, “How I lost 150 lbs. thanks to Max/MSP!” and available by clicking this link.

 Included in the slideshow is a photo of my old rig from a pretty remarkable Choir Boys gig: READ more here.
 The rig included a Shure Beta 56, Mackie 1202, MoogerFooger Ring Modulator, Alesis Bitrman, Boss SE50 (!) and Two Line 6 Delay Modelers.